-After I’d finished grinding out correlations to my satisfaction, I stood back and judged the process by the results, not by the process itself.
-(See Tools of Taoist Thought: Correlations) In other words, I judged the book by its cover.
-In this delusion, I naively thought this process would rip away other people’s preconceptions just as it had done for mine.
-The correlation process would forever change the world.
-It is difficult now to believe I believed that.
+After I finished grinding out Correlations to my satisfaction, I stood back and judged the process by the results, not by the process itself.
+(See Tools of Taoist Thought: Correlations, p.565.)
+This was akin to judging a book by its cover.
+In this delusion, I naively thought this process would shred other people’s preconceptions just as it had done for mine, and as a result, the process would change the world.
+It is very hard now to believe I ever thought that!

-It took a few years for me to correlate my way to the realization that our mind actually sees a world that agrees with our emotional needs.
-This explains why two people can see the same facts on a particular issue so differently.
-Our interpretations follow our expectations.
+It took a few years for me to ‘correlate’ my way to the realization that our mind actually sees a world that agrees with our emotional needs.
+This explains why two people can see the same facts on an issue so differently.
+Our interpretations follow our needs, fears, and expectations.
 If anything, we view the world in a way that supports our preconceptions, and tend to reject any view that threatens them.

-Looking back, I recall how it was no different for me grinding out correlations.
+Looking back, I recall how it was no different for me grinding out Correlations.
 Frequently words would correlate just opposite to what I wanted to see.
-However, my core need was to get to the bottom of things come hell or high water.
-It often took months for me to drop how I wanted to interpret a word and accept the more probable view.
+However, my core need was to find the underlying cause of things… regardless.
+It often took months for me to drop how I emotionally needed to interpret a word and accept the more probable view.

-Probable is the key word in the correlation process.
-No correlation is set in stone.
-If fact, ‘hard’, ‘concrete’ and ‘illusion’ all correlate to Yang.
-Remember that the process is key — not the results — when you’re struggling to reconcile words through the correlation process.
+Probable is a key word in the Correlation process.
+No Correlation is set in stone.
+In fact, hard, concrete and illusion all correlate to Yang.
+Remember that the process is key — not the results — when you’re struggling to reconcile words through the Correlation process.
 You are challenging the way you think; resisting what you want to see versus what may be closer to reality.